hortonworks/data-tutorials/tutorials/cda/building-a-customer-sentiment-analysis-application/tutorial-4.md

 ### Load data into Spark

 Lets load the tweets into Spark SQL and take a look at them.
+Copy and paste the Scala Spark code into Zeppelin notebook:

 ~~~scala
 import org.apache.spark._